datawire/datawire-common/docs/source/introduction.rst

 and Datawire itself depends on Apache QPid Proton, an open source AMQP 1.0 client.

-By using AMQP 1.0 as its basic building block, Datawire enables you to build more composable, resilient microservices faster.
-In the subsequent tutorial and developer guide, you'll see how.
+Using asynchronous messaging as its basic building block, Datawire enables you to build composable, resilient microservices faster.
+Datawire also lets you start thinking about your microservices in terms of its `dataflow` -- how messages and data flow between different parts of your system.
+In the subsequent tutorial and documentation, we'll see how these concepts can help you build smarter, better microservices.